 - ii.
+Any such instance in which more than one buildable lot is created, a comprehensive plan for all lots shall be required to be submitted to the Stormwater Authority as part of the ANR approval.
 A stormwater permit may be required for cumulative lots created under an ANR Plan prior to land disturbance.
 The applicant/Owner will be notified that the property may be subject to stormwater review and requirements.
 This notification shall be incorporated into the Plans by way of notation so that it gets on the Deed. - b.
 Any increase or change in impervious surface greater than 5,000 square feet of impervious surface on the lot. - c.
 Any proposed use that is listed as a land-use of higher potential pollutant loads, (LUHPPL) as defined in the Massachusetts Stormwater Management Regulations. - d.
-Any new or Redevelopment of any size retail, commercial, or industrial facility. - B. Exemptions: - (1) Maintenance of existing structures (including but not limited to) impervious, driveways, pools, patios, decks, landscaping, gardens, or lawn areas associated with a single-family dwelling unit conducted in such a way so as not to cause a nuisance, i.e., with appropriate erosion and sedimentation control measures, or release treated or untreated surface flow from the site; - (2) Conversion of lawns to vegetated landscape areas conducted in such a way so as not to cause a nuisance, i.e., with appropriate erosion and sedimentation control measures, or release treated or untreated surface flow from the site; - (3) Regulatory site tests (i.e., percolation and drainage) conducted in such a way so as not to cause a nuisance, permanently alter, or release treated or untreated surface flow from the site.
-Site test locations shall be restored to their previous condition; - (4) Construction of fencing that will not substantially alter existing terrain or drainage patterns; - (5) Construction of utilities other than drainage (gas, water, sewer, electric, telephone, etc.) which will not alter terrain or drainage patterns or result in the discharge of sediment to the municipal storm drain system; - (6) Normal maintenance and improvement of land in existing agricultural or aquacultural use; and, - (7) Disturbance or Redevelopment of land that is subject to the jurisdiction, or require other permits or approvals and demonstrate compliance with the Massachusetts
+Any new or Redevelopment of any size retail, commercial, or industrial facility. - B. Exemptions.
+The Stormwater Authority, or its designee, with approval in writing, may grant an administrative exemption for the following: - (1) Maintenance of existing structures (including but not limited to) impervious, driveways, pools, patios, decks, landscaping, gardens, or lawn areas associated with a single-family dwelling unit conducted in such a way so as not to cause a nuisance, i.e., with appropriate erosion and sedimentation control measures, or release of treated or untreated surface flow from the site; - (2) Conversion of lawns, and/or removal of impervious surfaces, to vegetated landscape areas conducted in such a way so as not to cause a nuisance, i.e., with appropriate erosion and sedimentation control measures, or release treated or untreated surface flow from the site; - (3) Repair of existing septic systems, or replacement of a septic system within the existing footprint, when approved by the Board of Health for the protection of public health; - (4) Regulatory site tests (i.e., percolation and drainage) conducted in such a way so as not to cause a nuisance, permanently alter, or release treated or untreated surface flow from the site.
+Site test locations shall be restored to their previous condition; - (5) Construction of fencing that will not substantially alter existing terrain or drainage patterns;

+- (6) Construction of utilities other than drainage (gas, water, sewer, electric, telephone, etc.) which will not alter terrain or drainage patterns or result in the discharge of sediment to the municipal storm drain system; - (7) Normal maintenance and improvement of land in existing agricultural or aquacultural use; - (8) Normal maintenance and improvement of Town-owned public land, ways and appurtenances, such as, but not limited to, the maintenance of drainage structures or utilities within or associated with public or private ways; and, - (9) Disturbance or redevelopment of land used for commercial or institutional use that would otherwise be subject to the jurisdiction of this bylaw and require a stormwater permit shall be exempt from the stormwater permit requirement if the project already holds a permit or an approval for the fully built out site that demonstrates and requires compliance by the project with the Massachusetts Stormwater Management Regulations and the Norwell Stormwater Management Bylaw and regulations.